VasistaPolali/DataAnalysis/README.md

-# DataAnalysis
+# Weather Data Analysis

-Analyse data from 168 weather stations in USA to find Pearsons Correlation between the Average temperatures,total precipitaion and the Corn Yield.
+Analyze data from 168 weather stations in USA to find Pearson's Correlation between the average max and min temperatures,total precipitation and the Corn Yield.

 Weather Data Description
 ------------------------